davmac314/dinit/doc/getting_started.md

 ## Further Reading

 In this guide, we've really only scratched the surface of what Dinit can do.
-For example, we've not even touched on dependencies (where one service depends upon another to function).
+For example, we've hardly touched on dependencies (where one service depends upon another to function).
 For full details about service configuration, read the `dinit-service(5)` manual page.
 The `dinit`, `dinitctl` and `dinitcheck` commands also have manual pages.